 I have a friend whom I meet every weekend for brunch – every weekend, that is, that I am in Montreal.
 We tend to use the meal, the quick-paced walk before it, and (typically) the slightly slower walk afterward as an opportunity to catch up and exchange thoughts on a variety of subjects.
 Such was our situation one Saturday a few weeks ago.

-Then the texts started arriving, most from people with Russian-sounding names.
-The senders’ likely ancestry notwithstanding, their messages but expanded on the list of Hollywood imports.
+Then the texts started arriving; most were from people with Russian-sounding names.
+The senders’ likely ancestry notwithstanding, the messages but expanded on the list of Hollywood imports.
 I don’t think a single Russian film was menioned.
-Actually, this was the nub of my pre-brunch complaint.
+In fact, this was the nub of my pre-brunch complaint.
 How was it possible, inveighed I to my friend, that these people lived in Moscow, but in a sense (the cultural sense) they weren’t living there at all?
-Who could spend even a single year in Russia without seeing, say, “Ирония судьбы” (“The Irony of Fate”) or “Иван Васильевич меняет профессию” (“Ivan Vasilievich Changes His Profession”) or at least a half dozen other films that all Russians – with the possible exception of the legally blind – have seen many times over?
-What kind of a bubble have they built for themselves over there?
+Who could spend even a single year in Russia without watching, say, “Ирония судьбы” (“The Irony of Fate”) or “Иван Васильевич меняет профессию” (“Ivan Vasilievich Changes His Profession”) or at least a half dozen other films that all Russians – with the possible exception of the legally blind – have seen many times over?
+What kind of bubble have they built for themselves over there?

 My friend was hardly surprised by any of this.
 This is his usual MO, by the way: no matter the subject of my outrage du jour (and outrage is usually my prerogative), he is the one doing the shoulder-shrugging.
 He pointed out that way back, in the “bad old 90s,” tens of thousands of expats lived in Moscow (most of them there to assist in the pillaging of the country then underway), many speaking little to no Russian, so the expat “bubble” I was protesting had, in fact, existed for decades in Moscow and, for that matter, in other world cities too.

 Bagel Etc. is a kitschily decorated faux-diner which serves hearty Jewish and Eastern European meals.
 Its longtime manager, Howard – a vaguely Scorsesian character who seems to hail from another era (though he's only around fifty himself) – has a remarkable memory for customer faces and one goes to Bagel Etc. as much for the opportunity to be greeted by Howard (and say “Hi” to him, of course) as for the things on the menu – perhaps even more for the former reason.
 The diner is quite popular with the city’s “creative class.”
 Possibly related to this popularity is the fact that Leonard Cohen used to be a regular (his former home faces the park across the street).
-Bagel Etc. is one of our three or four favorite spots for brunch in Montreal, though certainly not on account of the “creatives” or the Cohen connection.
+Bagel Etc. is one of my and my friend's three or four favorite brunch spots in Montreal, though certainly not on account of the creatives or the Cohen connection.